brando90/snap-cluster-setup/README.md

 - Sanmi Koyejo: sanmi@stanford.edu

 Once you get access to it you will be able to login to the cluster via the ssh command in the terminal (cli) and vscode.

-## Setting up your compute environment in Snap
-Note: compute clusters usually have their official docs/wiki https://ilwiki.stanford.edu/doku.php?id=start always check those and if their wiki doesn't work then the you should e-mail the IT to fix the docs il-action@cs.stanford.edu.
-For help & support see the Help/Support section.
-Before e-mailing me, make sure you had given a good at attempt at the other options for IT support.
-Also, we have an advanced video for how to use snap here: https://youtu.be/XEB79C1yfgE .

 ### SSH into cluster via some Node that serves your needs